AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 **Example:**
 <br>
-* You want to edit the phone number and notes of an applicant who exist in HMHero.
+* You want to edit the phone number and notes of an applicant who exists in HMHero.

 Command Input Box: `edit 2 p/91234567 note/Kotlin note/Python note/leadership`